algonauti/ember-cable/README.md

 ## Basic Usage

-Once the addon is installed, __the cable service can be injected wherever needed in the application__.
+Once the addon is installed, the cable service can be injected wherever needed in the application.

 ```js
 // app/controllers/application.js